MiyukiHoshi21/computing-work/teachers-day/story.md

 At the moment, realisation dawned on the boys and they looked at each other, horrified.

 “I’m guessing the girls are in the parade square.”
-Mr Lee (TRP) interpreted.
+Mr Lee (TRP) interpreted, already knowing what they were about to say.

 The boys nodded slowly.

 “Let’s go save them then!”
 Mr Ho (Comp) declared.

 "Chewbacca to the rescue!"
-Mr Chew (PE) shouted, punching his fist into the air.
+Mr Chew (PE) shouted, punching his fist into the air, already holding two netballs and a badminton racket to go with him.

 Everyone agreed and grabbed as many netballs as they could and darted towards the sound of the screams.